 While many are talking about vulnerability from a philosophical standpoint, practicing vulnerability is more challenging for most of us, especially when it relies on storytelling.
 Vulnerability requires courage, repetition, and the ability to manage one’s own discomfort as well as that of others who are impacted by our vulnerability.

-That being said, the result of living a vulnerable lifestyle is deep alignment with stakeholders, magnetism that drives new opportunities, and strength of character that can influence the entire ecosystem around your business.
+That being said, the result of living a vulnerable lifestyle is deep alignment with stakeholders, a magnetism that drives new opportunities, and strength of character that can influence the entire ecosystem around your business.

 Like other practices in the Stagen ILP, it is recommended that you begin practicing vulnerability weekly with the hope that this will become a daily habit.
-Here’s 10 tips to help you find the strength to be vulnerable:
+Here are 10 tips to help you find the strength to be vulnerable:

 A safe space refers to someone you trust who can hear the real you and reserve judgment.